 - Aligns the thought process of PMP® aspirant to start thinking like a project manager

-- Targets to make the PMP® aspirant understand the project management concepts and how it needs to be applied in real world
+- Targets to make the PMP® aspirant understand the project management concepts and how it needs to be applied in the real world

 - Provides initial kick off and motivation to the PMP® aspirant to move towards achieving the certification

-These crucial targets are half-heartedly achieved or not achieved by online trainings, most of the time and PMP® aspirants either fall off in between and never complete the journey or never able to achieve the journey, even after successive attempts.
+These crucial targets are half-heartedly achieved or not achieved by online training, most of the time and PMP® aspirants either fall off in between and never complete the journey or never able to achieve the journey, even after successive attempts.

 If you are serious about PMP® and a center is near you to offer the PMP® Certification workshop, I would definitely go for it!